vtluug/vtluug.github.io/README.md

 template.html, and the various pages found in the pages folder.

 ## Old site
-The old site is stored in the old/ folder.
+The old site is stored in the old/ folder

+Ryan was here.